lechogro/paint_by_numbers/README.txt

 *) "Load..." button - see "2.
 Loading nonograms".
 *) "Reload" button - brings the program to the state just after loading the file, resetting any progress.
 *) "Step >" button - performs one step of solving - see "3.
 Solving - standard".
 *) "Solve >>" button - performs as many steps of solving as it is required to solve the picture.
-If no other steps are successful and the option "use also brute-force approach" is enabled, then the program automatically switches to the brute-force mode.
+If no other steps are successful and the option "use also brute-force approach" is enabled, then the program automatically switches to the pre-brute-force and (if needed) to the brute-force mode.
-*) "Preview" checkbox - enables a preview in brute-force mode - see "5.
-Solving - brute-force".
-If selected, each created picture is shown, what decreases the speed of solving, sometimes really significantly.
+*) "Preview" checkbox - enables a preview.
+If selected, a lot of intermediate pictures are shown, what decreases the speed of solving, sometimes really significantly.
+Details: In standard mode the result of each is step is shown.
+In pre-brute-force mode each successful selection is shown.
+In brute-force mode each considered case is shown.
-*) "Use also brute-force approach" checkbox - enables brute-force approach (see "5.
+*) "Use also brute-force approach" checkbox - enables pre-brute-force and brute-force approach (see "5.
 Solving - brute-force").
 Otherwise, when standard approach does not succeed, the program remains the picture unsolved so that You can finish it ;)
-*) Selecting solution spinbox - active only in brute-force mode, as standard mode does not support multiple solutions.
+*) Selecting solution spinbox - active only in brute-force mode, as standard mode and pre-brute-force mode do not support multiple solutions.
 *) Clickable picture - toggles the state of the cells: unknown (gray) -> removed (white) -> filled (black).
 Both left and right mouse buttons can be used.
-Clicking reaction is inactive in the brute-force mode.
+Clicking reaction is inactive in the brute-force mode (because then multiple solutions are supported).

 2. Loading nonograms